Latte Art Heart - Step-by-Step Guide

 Make sure you are careful when setting the crema, if not you might pour a great pattern but it won't look good if it's washed out.

 Once you get the basic heart down, try wiggling your jug back and fourth as the bulb is forming to create something more textured.

 The heart is a great pattern to start off your latte art journey.
 Remember quality milk and espresso will make it a lot easier to get your patterns helping - thanks to La Marzocco for lending me the linea mini for this series!

-Remember if you need some coffee while you're doing this bootcamp, use the discount code 'latteart' for 20% off all Coffeefusion coffee.
+Also, remember if you need some coffee while you're on your latte art learning journey, use the discount code 'latteart' for 20% off all Coffeefusion coffee.
 Keyboard Warrior is especially good for milk coffee and latte art.

 Until then… keep frothin’!